 An additional portion of net position of \$30,840 represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net position is a deficit of \$3,182.
-The significant decrease from the previous year in the unrestricted net positon resulted from the implementation of a new accounting principle - Governmental Accounting Standards Board (GASB) Statement Number 68, Accounting and Financial Reporting for Pensions, which required the recognition of the net pension liability on the City's statement of net position.
+The remaining balance of unrestricted net position of \$2,097 may be used to meet the government's ongoing obligations to citizens and creditors.
+The significant decrease from the previous year in the unrestricted net position resulted from the implementation of a new accounting principle.
+Governmental Accounting Standards Board (GASB) Statement Number 68, Accounting and Financial Reporting for Pensions, which required the recognition of the net pension liability on the City's statement of net position.
 See financial statement footnotes for additional information.